-Our DPO is London Borough of Lewisham and is contactable London Borough of Lewisham via
+Our DPO is London Borough of Lewisham and is contactable London Borough of Lewisham

-- Address 1st Floor, Laurence Hse, Catford, SE6 4RU email Schoolsdpo@lewisham.gov.uk - Phone number 0208 314 6212.
+- Address 1st Floor, Laurence House, Catford, SE6 4RU email Schoolsdpo@lewisham.gov.uk - Phone number 0208 314 6212.

-The staff member who manages data protection day to day, is Luisa Element.
-She keeps up-to-date with all matters of Data Protection and ensures the school meets all the relevant standards and expectations.
+The staff member who manages data protection day to day is the School Business Manager, who keeps up-to-date with all matters of Data Protection and ensures the school meets all the relevant standards and expectations.